CyberDani/Programming-puzzle-pieces/README.md

 ![topics/Online-resources](topics/onlineResources.png)

-Always having your resources where you learn and practice from greatly help you mastering any topic by yourelf without depending on the education system, mentor, etc. It is a choice to develop yourself in your rihtm by determining your invested time and energy.
+Always having your resources where you learn and practice from greatly helps you mastering any topic by yourelf without depending on the education system, mentor, etc. It is a choice to develop yourself in your rihtm by determining your invested time and energy.

 ### [[ Click here to access the related wiki page ]](https://github.com/CyberDani/Programming-puzzle-pieces/wiki/Online-Resources)
 ___